mapldx/newton/README.md

 ## While in beta...
 ### Versions covered
+- `1.0.1`:
+    - add support for Flask (Python) projects
+    - allow user to specify their own OpenAI API key for saved locally for persistent use
 - `1.0.0`: add functionality to generate documentation in JSON, Markdown, and HTML for Express.js (Node.js) APIs using GPT-3.5 Turbo

 ### Set up